-Sample Searches in Search and Filter In an effort to make Search and Filter easier to use, we have included three sample search and filters for you to use and learn from.
+Sample Searches in Search and Filter In an effort to make Search and Filter easier to use, we have included three search and filter samples for you to use and learn from.
 You'll notice a new "Sample Searches" sub-folder in the "Searches" folder.
-Then, choose "Drops vs Ingredients", "Drops vs pH", or "Screens Used in Experiments".
+Then, choose "Drops vs Ingredients," "Drops vs pH," or "Screens Used in Experiments."

 Usage Report Option The Usage Report allows Rock Maker to send a log file containing information about how you use Rock Maker to usability@formulatrix.com.
-Enabling Usage Statistics will help us determine where the develop features, and when to retire features if they are no longer useful to you.
+Enabling Usage Statistics will help us determine where to develop features, and when to retire features which are no longer useful to you.
 To opt in, go to Setup folder on the Explorer and double-click the "General" node.
-Then, check the box next to "Help make Rock Maker better by automatically sending usage statistics to Formulatrix".
+Then, check the box next to "Help make Rock Maker better by automatically sending usage statistics to Formulatrix."

-Click here to view our usage collection statement
+Click here to view our usage collection statement.